 The best way to avoid this is to liquidate assets at the time of divorce to pay off joint debts as best as you can, and then refinance any remaining debts in the name of the spouse who will be responsible for payment.
 This may not be possible with every debt, but to the degree you're able to do it, you'll save yourselves from possible headaches down the road.

 If your name remains on any account your former spouse is supposed to be paying, keep tabs on the account to make sure your ex is making timely payments.

 Of course, personal debts you incur after your divorce is over would be your responsibility.

 It can.
+You can educate yourself about the issues around bankruptcy and divorce.
 But bankruptcy is a specialized area in the law.
 So you definitely need to consult with a bankruptcy attorney if you feel your debt situation is dire enough to warrant taking that road.

-There are several things you should inquire about.
+There are several things you should ask a lawyer about.
 For instance, you'll want to know whether only one spouse should file for bankruptcy, or whether it would be more beneficial for both spouses to file, either individually or jointly.

 You'll also want information on which type of bankruptcy to pursue—Chapter 7 or Chapter 13.
 Each has its own benefits and drawbacks.
 And you'll need guidance on whether to file for bankruptcy after divorce or before.